RoganDawes/P4wnP1/FAQ.md

 ### How to connect P4wnP1 to Internet, once installed ?

+#### Method 1
 Here's a little tutorial video, showing the steps on Windows 10.
 Requirement: `network-only.txt`payload has to be running.

 [video link](https://youtu.be/QEWaIoal5qU)

+#### Method 2
+Edit the variables that start with "WIFI_CLIENT" to match the credentials with an existing accesspoint with ethernet connectivity and set WIFI_CLIENT to true.
+P4wnP1 will connect to this accesspoint instead of starting one.

 ### Does this run on other ARM devices?
 P4wnP1 uses several features specific to raspbian.
 Among others: